junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 * Lead Verifier has the required knowledge to break down the Composite Evidence into individual Component Evidence.
 It decodes the Composite Evidence to extract the Component Attester Evidence.
 This may lead to "N" Evidence, one for each Component Attester.

-* Lead Verifier delegates each Component Attester Evidence to its own Verifier and receives Component Attester Attestation Results after successful Appraisal of Evidence.
+* Lead Verifier delegates each Component Attester Evidence to its own Component Verifier (CV) and receives Component Attester Attestation Results also known as Partial Attestation Results after successful Appraisal of Evidence.
 A Verifier may have a hard coded configuration of Component Verifiers to route the CE, or it may have an apriori knowledge using a specific protocol to discover the Verifiers needed to appraise each CE.
 Any specific protocol is out of scope for this specification.